 Why Are My Ads in Spanish & How to Block Them

 If you’ve recently noticed YouTube, Google, or app ads appearing in Spanish instead of English, you’re not alone.
-Many users across the U.S. experience this and wonder: “Why am I getting Spanish ads when I don’t speak Spanish?”
+Many users — including Russian speakers living in the U.S., English-speaking households in diverse zip codes, and travelers returning from Latin America — run into this and ask the same question: “Why am I getting Spanish ads when I don’t speak Spanish?”

 Why Are My Ads in Spanish?
 Main Reasons